 One external PCM highway is available on the VINETIC®-2CPE/-1CPE.
 A second highway is internally available and cross connected to the external PCM interface (external DX = internal DX1 and it is connected to internal DR2; external DR = internal DR1 and it is connected to internal DX2), see Figure 12.
 In the case of the PCM highway B is used, the pin DR (input of PCM highway) is output of the internal highway B. This feature must be taken into account that the data is corrupt when the same timeslot on the internal highway B and on the external highway is used.
-The output of an internal driver is only active (push/pull) in the programmed timeslots and in all other timeslots the output driver is in the tristate mode.
-Therefore, both highway signals DR and DX need a pull-up resistor due to have stable signals in the not used timeslots.
+Therefore, both highway signals DR and DX needs a pull-up resistor, because both pins are internally connected to open-drain output drivers.